MeldStudio/streamdeck/co.meldstudio.streamdeck.sdPlugin/README.md

 ## What's New

-Version 0.1.0
+Version 0.2.0
-Brand new support to manage Meld Studio at your fingertips.
+Now you can fine-tune your audio levels in Meld Studio using your StreamDeck+.

 ## Helpful Links